nataliagarbirasdiaz/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.D. candidate in the Department of Political Science at the University of California, Berkeley, and a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).

 My main research interests are in comparative politics and the political economy of development, with a particular focus on corruption, public goods provision and accountability  in Latin America.
-I also study the formation and role that citizen and excombatant attitudes play in stabilizing peace agreements in post-conflict settings.
+I also study the formation of citizen and excombatant attitudes, and their role in stabilizing peace in post-conflict settings.
 In my dissertation, I explore the information and institutional environments that pave the way for the for rise and success of outsider candidates.

 I hold an M.A. in Economics from the University of Los Andes (Colombia).
-Prior to coming to Berkeley, I worked at the World Bank as Junior Professional Associate.
-I also worked at the Observatory of Democracy, a research center in charge of conducting LAPOP surveys in Colombia, and at the National Planning Department, a government agency in Colombia.
+Prior to coming to Berkeley, I worked at the World Bank, the Observatory of Democracy and at Colombia’s National Planning Department.